 - In a large mixing bowl, add the flour, sugar, salt, baking powder and baking soda.
 Whisk well and set aside.
 In another bowl, add the buttermilk, whole eggs, egg yolk, vanilla extract and vegetable oil.
 Whisk well and set aside.

 - Cut the room temperature butter up into pieces (if not already done).
-Turn the mixer on and add in the butter pieces slowly while you mix on medium speed.
+Add in the butter pieces slowly to the flour mixture while you mix on medium speed.
 (You can use a hand mixer as well.)
 Once all the butter is added, mix until the flour mixture becomes crumbly and resembles sand.

 - Add in half the liquid mixture and mix on medium speed, just until incorporated.
 Add in the last half of the liquid mixture and mix only until incorporated.
 Scrape down the sides of the bowl and mix again just until all the ingredients are mixed well.
 Only mix for about 10 seconds or so.
 Mixing for a minute or more is too long and can cause a dense or tough cake.